Simon123123/vtm10_fast_dt_inter_partition_pcs2021/README.md

 Each file in the dataset mentioned above can be used to train a random forest model.
 For example, we use "hv_16_16.npy" to train the random forest for deciding between horizontal and vertical splits.
 Consequently, we trained 21 random forests using the scikit-learn library.
 We use 40 esimators, a maximum depth of 20, and a minimum number of samples per split of 100 for training these models.
 The trained models are stored in pickle files.
 Since the size of random forest models depends on the number of training samples, we select a specific number of training samples for each random forest to produce models with nearly the same size as the original models provided by the author.
-The training of random forest models is performed by running "rf_train_models_qm.py" and "rf_train_models_hv.py" in the "script/training" folder.
+The training of random forest models is performed by running "rf_train_models_qm.py" and "rf_train_models_hv.py" in the "scripts/training" folder.
 When these scripts are executed, predictions of each decision tree in the random forest on a test set are also generated and saved.

-Implementation of Decision Trees in VTM10
+Integration of Decision Trees in VTM10
 --------------------------

-The scripts involved in this section are located in the "script/implementation" directory.
+The scripts involved in this section are located in the "scripts/integration" directory.
 In the original paper, a specialised tree selection algorithm is presented.
 This algorithm aims to find the best subset of decision trees in a random forest model to achieve the highest prediction accuracy.
 By reusing the prediction results of decision trees obtained in the previous part, we execute the script "eval_rf_models.py" to evaluate the performance of different subsets of decision trees.
 Finally, the execution of "get_tree_num.py" is necessary to determine the best subset of decision trees for each random forest model.